Managing Bipolar Disorder

 When these emotions occur, it can be beneficial to implement coping strategies and take a break from the interaction if you're talking to others.
 Bipolar disorder specifically can often be managed with medications, therapy, and lifestyle changes.
 Taking steps to prioritize your mental health may help you get symptoms in check and maintain healthier relationships.

-Coping with bipolar rage and other symptoms
+How to manage bipolar disorder, anger, and other symptoms

 Anger and rage can be difficult emotions to experience, but you may find that there are various ways to reduce your symptom severity.
 If you’re experiencing rage, you can take several steps to help manage your symptoms and use coping strategies to work toward a healthy reaction.
 The tools below may help if you’re experiencing symptoms on a regular basis.